Tree of life: Hinduism

+A genre of the sacred books of Hinduism, the Puranas, mention a divine tree called the Kalpavriksha.
+This divine tree is guarded by gandharvas in the garden of the mythological city of Amaravati under the control of Indra, the king of the devas.
+In one story, for a very long time, the devas and the asuras decided to churn the milky ocean to obtain amrita, the nectar of immortality, and share it equally.
+During the churning, along with many other mythical items, emerged the Kalpavriksha.
+It is described to be gold in colour and bear a mesmerising aura.
+It is said to be pleased with chanting and offers: when it is pleased, it grants every wish.
+Hindu tradition holds that there are five separate kalpavrikshas and each of them grant different types of wishes.
+These trees also appear in the beliefs of Jainism.

 Chinese mythology

 In Chinese mythology, a carving of a tree of life depicts a phoenix and a dragon; the dragon often represents immortality.
 A Taoist story tells of a tree that produces a peach of immortality every three thousand years, and anyone who eats the fruit receives immortality.

 An archaeological discovery in the 1990s was of a sacrificial pit at Sanxingdui in Sichuan, China.
 Dating from about 1200 BCE, it contained three bronze trees, one of them 4 meters high.
 At the base was a dragon, and fruit hanging from the lower branches.
 At the top is a bird-like (Phoenix) creature with claws.
-Also found in Sichuan, from the late Han dynasty (c 25 – 220 CE), is another tree of life.
+Also found in Sichuan, from the late Han dynasty (c.
+25–220 CE), is another tree of life.
 The ceramic base is guarded by a horned beast with wings.
 The leaves of the tree represent coins and people.
 At the apex is a bird with coins and the Sun.